 The American University Experience I (AUx1): Drawing on many academic disciplines including student development theory, this course helps students navigate their academic, social, cultural, and psychological adjustment to university life.
 AU Experience I (AUx1) helps students transition to their first year at AU.
-Themes covered in this standardized course include freedom of expression; campus resources; exploring and expressing identities; building academic success; budgeting time and money; health and wellness; finding community; rights and responsibilities; diversity, bias, and privilege; and setting goals for success.
+Themes covered in this standardized course include freedom of expression; campus resources; exploring and expressing identities; building academic success; budgeting time and money; health and wellness; finding community; rights and responsibilities; and diversity, bias, and privilege.

 Both courses are taught in a hybrid format.
 Students will complete online learning and writing assignments through Blackboard (AU's e-learning platform) and meet weekly for small group discussions of approximately 19 students.
 Weekly classes are co-facilitated by an AUx Instructor & Advisor and a junior or senior student Peer Facilitator.
 AUx2 classes are co-facilitated by a faculty, staff, or alumni Instructor and a junior or senior student Peer Facilitator.
 AUx Instructors and Peer Facilitators are specially trained to work with first-year students.

 Assessment by university researchers demonstrates how AUx helps students thrive in college.
 In 2016, 2017, and 2018, researchers found that AUx helped students to better navigate university resources, feel included on campus, and identify mentors on campus who encouraged them to pursue their goals.
 As a result, students reported feeling happier about their transition to the university and that AU was a place where they belonged.